NGBigField/ValueAndError/README.md

     * Multiple Values - Multiple Errors:

         call
+        ```MATLAB
+        c = ValueAndError( [ 0.41 , 0.420 , 0.405 ] , [0.03 , 0.015 , 0.001 ] )
         ```
-        c = ValueAndError( [0.41 , 0.420 , 0.405 ] , [0.03 , 0.015 , 0.001])
-        ```
-        For 3 measurements of `c` with values given as a vector.
+        For 3 measurements of `c` with values are given as a vector.
 Each measurement as a different associated error.

 2. Value and Cumulative Error From a Function of values and erors ` X = ValueAndError.fromFunction( FunctionHandle_Or_SymbolicFunction , a1,...,aN )`

-   When your variable is a result of % Use the power of MATLAB to compute
+   When your variable is a result of a calculation involving other values  which are also known only up to some error, its error is derived from the   other variables and the function.
+This method of creating an instance of  ValueAndError will automatically compute the value and the comulative error.

-   * With Function Hnadle
+   * With a Symbolic Function

+      search "MATLAB Create Symbolic Functions" for more information about symbolic functions.

+      Symbolic Functions are not the easiest way of using ValueAndError, but they hold against some of the problems that Function-Handles face.
+The most important is, that you can use variables and functions which are only known within the context of your script.

+      Example:
+      ```MATLAB

+      ```

 3. By
 4. Default Constructor: